TolgaTatli/Moon/_posts/2018-09-01-log-parsing-with-morphlines-1.md

         message : """%<%{POSINT:syslog_pri}>%{SPACE}%{GREEDYDATA:theRest}"""
 {% endhighlight %}

 This expression will put the priority in `syslog_pri`, consume 1 or more space characters then put the rest of line starting with the syslog date `theRest` field.
-Assuming there is no `removeFields` directive after this expression in the script the output fields will look like this:
+Assuming there is no `removeFields` directive after this expression in the script.
+When you rerun the basic parser application, the output fields will look like this:

     syslog_pri=[132]
     theRest=[Jul  8 10:58:09 ossec-server ossec: Alert Level: 3; Rule: 5501 - Login session opened.; Location: ossec-server->/var/log/secure; classification:  pam,syslog,authentication_success,; Jul  8 10:58:08 ossec-server su: pam_unix(su-l:session): session opened for user root by ossec(uid=0)]